 The key attitude that defines leadership is the ability to see a problem as an opportunity.

-This is also the attitude that will enable you to find a way forward from whatever difficulties you find yourself in.
-And, like anything else, it is a skill that can be learned.
+This attitude to find the opportunities will enable you to find a way forward out of any situation.
+And, like anything else, it is a skill that can be learned and developed.

-We will never know exactly what happened in the three cases outlined above, but it must surely have been one of three things:
+We will never know exactly what happened in the three situations mentioned above, but it must surely have been one of three things:

 - Chance, Synchronicity, or Serendipity

 Travis Kalanick might have given up all hope of ever getting a taxi when he noticed someone using a smartphone to order something online.
 Levi Strauss might have been crying over his unwanted tents when a Californian miner wearing ripped trousers walked by.